 7. Potato Museum [Poznańskie Muzeum Pyry]

-The Potato Museum is another experiential museum, and a fantastic historical overview of Poznań, and the potato.
+The Potato Museum is one of the most fun and quirky things to do in Poznan.
+It is another experiential museum, and a fantastic historical overview of Poznań, and the potato.
 Poznań is known as Potato City, and the locals call them “Pyra” after Peru, their origin.
 Poland consumes more potatoes per capita than any other country, and used to be the largest potato producer, until China took its place.
 Potatoes feature so heavily in Polish life that there are no less than 120 words for potato in Polish.

 As we entered, the comforting aroma of baked potato wafted around us, because as part of the potato experience, you bake and season your own potato!
 Your potato will be waiting for you and ready to eat when the tour concludes.